codenoid/Fido/README.md

 4. Fido will automatically distribute your files into selected external disk
 5. When your files getting bigger again, just add external disk again to your server

+## Prerequisite

+If you only use --cmd 0, you can pass this section

+1. Make sure you have running mongodb server, if not, [install mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
+2. Setup mongodb url in [here](https://github.com/codenoid/Fido/blob/master/src/main.rs#L49)

 ## Installation

 ```